Back to monorepo orchestration Target affected workspaces Configure turbo pipelines Compare the Nx approach

 pnpm install --frozen-lockfile

-Strict hoisting control eliminates runtime Cannot find module errors caused by implicit transitive access.
-By isolating node_modules per package, you force explicit declarations, which is critical for production readiness and reproducible CI environments.
+Strict hoisting control eliminates the runtime Cannot find module errors caused by implicit transitive access.
+By isolating each package's node_modules, you force explicit declarations — the single most effective defense against phantom dependencies that pass tests locally and break in production.

 # .npmrc (root)